Brunadiasmiguel/illegal_fishing/README.md

 The results were positive and relevant.
 Namely:

-1) Illegal vs legal prediction: 80% accurary with random forest algorithm by binning and/or creating binary variables for the country flag, length, tonnage and engine power, IUU index, gear type
+1) Illegal vs legal prediction: 80% accurary with random forest algorithm by binning and/or creating binary variables for the country flag, length, tonnage and engine power, IUU index, gear type.

-2) The illegal fishing analysis brought up countries that have been associated to illegal fishing in the media and the techniques they used the most.
+2) The illegal fishing analysis brought up countries that have been associated to illegal fishing in the media and the techniques they use the most.
 It was very interesting to have the data corroborating what the media have been showing about illegal fishing and countries misbehaving.
 It also added relevant information as the usual characteristics of the boats for each countries, as well types of fishing gear, hot location spots for transshipment activities, etc which is also associated to the overfishing they have been targeting.

 3) A blacklist model which gave Peru, Taiwan and Russia with similar activity to China - which makes sense looking at the plotting, data and news.